top of page

 Your wedding day

--Start with a good skincare routine a few months before the wedding.
-This will help ensure your skin is in the best condition possible, see an esthician or dermatologist if you have any skin care concerns.
-Do NOT use any new products 1 month prior to your wedding day to avoid any break outs or allergic reactions.
+-Initiate a solid skincare routine a few months prior to the wedding.
+This ensures your skin is in optimal condition.
+Consult an esthetician or dermatologist for any skincare concerns.
+Refrain from using new products one month before your wedding day to prevent breakouts or allergic reactions.

 -Make sure you eat something on the morning of your wedding day and stay hydrated.